Marrian2021/Data-Science/README.md

 Welcome

-This is a Data Science, a module in data driven decision making in Business minor.
+This is a data Science, a module in data driven decision making in business minor.